 Professor Thomas P. Gallanis is a prize-winning legal historian and comparative lawyer and an expert on trust, probate, and fiduciary law.
 He is particularly interested in comparative and cross-border aspects of wealth transfer law.
 He teaches and writes in the fields of trusts and estates, property, and English and European legal history.

 He is active in trusts and estates law reform.
 He is the executive director of the Joint Editorial Board for Uniform Trust and Estate Acts, which is the official oversight body for all uniform laws in the field of trusts and estates.
 He was the reporter (principal drafter) for the Uniform Powers of Appointment Act (completed 2013) and the Uniform Real Property Transfer on Death Act (completed 2009).
 Elected to the American Law Institute, he served as Associate Reporter for the Restatement Third of Trusts (completed 2012) and as a member of the consultative group for the Restatement Third of Property: Wills and Other Donative Transfers (completed 2011).
-He continues to serve as an Adviser to the ALI project on the Principles of the Law of Charitable Nonprofit Organizations.
+He continues to serve as an Adviser to the Restatement of the Law of Charitable Nonprofit Organizations.

 Before graduate study at Cambridge, he practiced with the trusts and estates group at Mayer Brown in Chicago and clerked for Judge David A. Nelson on the U.S. Court of Appeals for the Sixth Circuit.